Outback Australia Facts: Distance, Desert Landscapes & Remote Travel Realities

 Before you pack your bags, it’s important to respect the grit of this land.
 The reality of the Outback involves:

 The Dust: Fine, red, and everywhere.
-It gets into your clothes, your car, and your soul.
+It gets into your clothes, your car, and your backpack.

 The Locals: From flies and biting insects to snakes and the prehistoric presence of crocodiles.